 Since Fall of 2012 I’ve known that I was a Shimerian.
-It was a surprising discovery since I received my BA from the largest school in the state, the University of Illinois, and Shimer is the smallest.
+It was a surprising discovery since I received my BA from the largest school in the state, the University of Illinois at Urbana-Champaign, and Shimer is the smallest.
 An alum and then Admission Counselor for the school, Adrian Nelson, first introduced me to Shimer and it was an immediate fit.
 A month later I joined Shimer as the Database Administrator for Admission.
 Since then I have known there are far too many Shimerians, like myself, who aren’t learning about this special place in the right moment.
 It’s become my job to make sure that the people who would be at home here find us when they are making decisions along their path of life-long learning.

-Despite how all-encompassing life in the Shimer community can be, I do have a pretty active life beyond the bounds of this campus.
+Despite how all-encompassing life in the Shimer community can be, I do have a pretty active life beyond the bounds of our campus.
 I’m a director and co-founder for a small non-profit, called Midwest Access Coalition, and constantly engaged in related feminist and social-justice oriented action and organizing.
 I live nearby in Bridgeport and believe in community building that is multi-generational and diverse, which situates me well for counseling incoming students regarding their transition to our area.
 I like making things, but I’m not always the best at finishing that sweater I started knitting or putting that zine I wrote through production.

 Still, some projects do turn into the envisioned window garden or something else lovely and useful.
 The experience of doing is always an enjoyable end in and of itself.
-Unscheduled moments in life are generally spent riding a bike or reading with a cup of coffee.
+Unscheduled moments in life are generally spent riding a bike or reading over a cup of coffee.